Itgotworse26/PlanMyTrip/README.md

 First off, I was unable to figure the syntax or coding that would allow me to call one config.py from one folder.
 I am unsure whether syntax or dependencies are the issue, but it has forced me to place a copy of config.py in multiple folders.
 Thankfully, the gitignore successfully made sure that the config.py file would not be pushed to the repository.

 Secondly, calling the APIs to build the populate and build the city_data_df dataframe takes forever.
-True, APIs are slow in calling data, but the time that is spent calling the data is time users will have to wait while time is a premium for them.
-While the current crop of beta testers might enjoy the app as is, trying the to add additional data might cause a chillier reception is the general consummer base.
+True, APIs are slow in calling data, but the time that is spent is a premium for some users.
+While the current crop of beta testers might enjoy the app as is, trying to add additional data using current APIs might cause a chillier reception is the general consummer base.

 Also, having the user manually input their city destinations is a hassle.
 While the intent of this version is to prove that the app works, a more easier method of user input should be looked into before the app goes on the market.
 Being able to pick and choose from a dataframe, or even choosing from the map directly could be much easier.